SteveBarnett/Remixing/index.md

 Hi, I’m Steve Barnett.
 Here are some of the things I do.

 I tend to be quite reflective.
 Here's [a short review of my 2022](/review/2022/).
+Here's [what I've been up to this week](/this-week/).

 ## Personal